 What is Behind Browser Choices

-The Web browser is a tiny piece of software code that sparks fierce loyalty among end users, who debate the speed and functionality of the latest versions of Microsoft IE, Mozilla Firefox, Google Chrome and the rest.
+What is Behind Browser Choices - The Web browser is a tiny piece of software code that sparks fierce loyalty among end users, who debate the speed and functionality of the latest versions of Microsoft IE, Mozilla Firefox, Google Chrome and the rest.
 But enterprise network managers seem less concerned about end user productivity than they are about standardization and security.
 That's why more organizations are standardizing on one--sometimes two--commercial Web browsers.

 The economic downturn is encouraging this trend, as more organizations cite cost-savings from supporting fewer Web browsers.